Are you keeping your dog confined in one room while at work or away for the day? Here are my Dos and Don’ts for dog-proofing a room!

 DO give your dog daily exercise upon your return!
 You should provide your dog with at least 2 walks per day for physical, mental, and social stimulation IN ADDITION to potty breaks.

 DO assure excellent ventilation in the room.
 No one wants to be trapped inside a closet!
-Make sure there is a slightly open window or air conditioning for easy breathing.
+Make sure there is a slightly open (but locked) window or air conditioning for easy breathing.

 DO keep your dog safe by securing any openings or potential escape routes.
 If the window is slightly open, please make sure that it is securely LOCKED with a screen so your dog cannot escape.
 This is very impawtant if you have a bigger dog whose strength should not be underestimated.